 When you’re infatuated with a band, exploring their musical catalogue is only half the fun.
 The other half is plumbing their mythology—why’d the first drummer quit?
 Did the guitarist really feud with the bassist?
 And how did these players ever find each other?

 For the super-fan, YouTube has been a boon, pulling together formal documentaries, backstage footage, and assorted clips spanning genres and decades.
-Whether you’re hunting for details on the Minutemen, or hoping to catch a liquored-up Keith Richards churn out riffs, these are the four best band documentaries currently streaming on YouTube.
+Whether you’re hunting for details on the Minutemen, or hoping to catch Flea behind the scenes, these are the three best band documentaries currently streaming on YouTube.

 We Jam Econo is the charming story of an extraordinary band.
 The film traces the intertwining histories of bassist Mike Watt, guitarist D. Boon and drummer George Hurley, with their unassuming, blue-collar ethos as the guiding doctrine.
 “We Jam Econo” packs a range of emotion into 90 minutes, from the mania of their live shows to the brotherhood between members to the tragedy of D. Boon’s untimely death.
 A warning to the sensitive: the film’s final minutes, with Watt and Hurley recalling their late friend, is heartbreaking.